rajkstats/DataCampProjects/README.md

 - Bad passwords and the NIST guidelines
 - Exploring the Bitcoin cryptocurrency market
 - Name Game: Gender Prediction using Sound
+- The GitHub History of the Scala Language